Farming unions thank Andrew Ward and Gareth Wyn Jones for snow help

 He said last year's wet summer had meant there was a shortage of fodder this spring and when the snow fell the grass did not grow, so farmers had to keep their animals inside and feed them there.

-His project started in April and is due to end shortly, with one of the last consignments of hay delivered to a farm in Brecon, Powys, on Wednesday.'Not enough'
+His project started in April and is due to end shortly, with one of the last consignments of hay delivered to a farm in Brecon, Powys, on Wednesday.

 Mr Ward was inspired to set up Fodder Aid after seeing the problems facing affected farmers on TV.